 While the food in Slovakia shares a lot of similarities with neighbouring Central European countries, like schnitzel, goulash and pierogi, the Slovaks have put their own twist on these dishes.
 Slovakia’s cuisine consists mainly of what was available traditionally in villages so potatoes, dairy products like milk, cheese and butter, and pork feature heavily.
 The national dish of Slovakia, bryndzové halušky, even features all of these ingredients at once as it is made up of dumplings made from potato, or halušky, with sheep cheese or bryndza on top and lastly cooked bacon and/or sausage sprinkled on top.

-If you’re looking for somewhere to try traditional Slovak cuisine in Jasna, then head to Slovenska Koliba Jasna.
+If you’re looking for somewhere to try traditional Slovak cuisine in Jasna, then head to Slovenska Koliba Jasna, one of the best restaurants in the area.
 The quirky triangular wooden building is a unique experience itself as inside the restaurant is decorated in traditional Slovak country style.
 ‘Koliba’ means shepherd’s hut and this restaurant feels exactly like that.
-A welcoming family run restaurant, the roaring fireplace inside makes for an inviting and relaxing atmosphere to stay warm and cosy after a day on the slopes whether you’ve been hiking or skiing.
+A welcoming family-run restaurant, the roaring fireplace inside makes for an inviting and relaxing atmosphere to stay warm and cosy after a day on the slopes whether you’ve been hiking or skiing.
 Even when we visited in summer, the fireplace was ablaze.

 With delicious, top quality traditional Slovakian dishes as well as dishes from the Liptov region, extremely friendly helpful staff who spoke excellent English, we really enjoyed our meal here.
 Be sure to try the lokša, a starter for the table that is made up of a potato flatbread topped with bryndza, onion and bacon.
 The staff even modified this for us as we are pescatarian so they left off the bacon.
 We had the local trout from the Demänovská valley and pierogis stuffed with bryndza for our mains and both were incredibly tasty.